Inhaber

 Inhaber, or Proprietor, was a term used in the Habsburg military to denote special honors extended to a noble or aristocrat.
-The Habsburg army was organized on principles developed for the feudal armies in which regiments were raised by a wealthy noble, called the Inhaber (proprietor) who also acted as honorary colonel.
+The Habsburg army was organized on principles developed for the feudal armies in which regiments were raised by a wealthy noble, called the Inhaber (proprietor) who also acted as colonel of the regiment.
 Originally, he raised the regiment, funded its needs, and received a portion of its revenue, which might be plunder or loot.
 He also shared in its shame or its honors.

 Within the Prussian Army, Bavarian Army and other German armies, the title was Regimentschef (Regimental Chief).
 The Imperial Russian military adopted a similar system.
-In the United Kingdom there is a similar honorary title called colonel-in-chief.
+In the United Kingdom there is a similar title called Colonel of the Regiment.
+If the appointment was honorary, a "second" colonel was appointed who would fulfill the duties of the colonel.
+An honorary incumbent was similar to a British Colonel-in-chief.

 Practical application

 When the Inhaber was a famous or royal person, a second colonel was chosen from among the nobility to perform his duties.
 For example, on 16 September 1789, Friedrich Joseph, Count of Nauendorf, led a successful raid on the island of Borecs in the Danube, which garnered massive amounts of supplies from the Turkish forces.
 On 9 November of that year, he led four squadrons of his regiment to capture Gladova, 10 mi from the so-called Iron Gates of the Danube; he was afterward given command of Hussar Regiment H5 Wurmser, named for Dagobert Sigmund von Wurmser.
 After Wurmser's death, the regiment became known as Nauendorf.